Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

+This section develops a mathematical argument for $\ff$ using ideas in signal processing.
+We show that a representation of past events that can predict future events within a small spatio-temporal window retains information about structure and motion in the scene.
+This argument is instantiated in two parts.
+First, we show that learning optimal representations of noisy spatio-temporal data is equivalent to identifying a basis in which the original data is sparse.
+In essence, this basis is the architecture for $\ff$.
+Next, we show that predicting future events from past events can recover both the optimal basis and the dynamics of the representation.
+This suggests a training objective for $\ff$.
+Sec.~\ref{s:instantiation} instantiates this argument into a practical implementation for $\ff$.

-Consider a fixed Lambertian scene defined in terms of its shape and reflectance, under constant illumination.
-The pixels in an event camera respond to changes in the logarithmic intensity of light incident upon them.
-An event $e(t, u) \in \{+1, -1\}$ is ``triggered'' at a time $t \in \integers_+$ and pixel $u = (u_1, u_2) \in \Om \subset \integers^2$ when this log-intensity increases or decreases, respectively, by some pre-defined threshold. \footnote{In this paper, we will work exclusively in discretized time, assuming that we have discretized event timestamps using a small interval, say, 1 ms. Multiple events at the same pixel within 1 ms of each other are treated as identical.} We set $e(t, u) = 0$ for pixels where events are not triggered.
-We will ignore the sign and set $e(t, u) \in \{1,0\}$ to denote the presence or absence of an event. \footnote{All techniques and theory developed in this paper can be adapted to incorporate events with polarity, at the cost of a larger memory and computational footprint.
-One of our baseline approaches, named ``event frames'', does incorporate polarity.} Given viewpoints along a camera trajectory $x \equiv (x(t))_{t \in \integers_+}$ with each $x(t) \in \text{SE}(3)$, let $\xi$ be a sufficient statistic of the scene for creating the events, i.e., \beq{ e(t,u) = \pi(\xi(t, u; x);\nu) } for some function $\pi$ and noise $\nu$.
-The event, at any time $t$ and pixel $u$, is thus a random variable determined from the (past) camera trajectory $x$ and the statistic $\xi(t,u; x)$.
-For example, Marr's primal sketch (edges, discontinuities in depth, etc.) \cite{marrVisionComputationalInvestigation2010} of a scene can render any future event.
-The statistic $\xi(t,u; x)$ is the projection of the primal sketch upon the image plane, followed by differentiation in time, with $\pi$ being the acquisition mechanism of an event camera, e.g., thresholding of the log-intensity.
+Consider a fixed Lambertian scene under constant illumination.
+Pixels in an event camera respond to changes in the logarithmic intensity of incident light.
+An event $e(t, u) \in \{+1, -1\}$ is ``triggered'' at time $t \in \integers_+$ and pixel $u = (u_1, u_2) \in \Om \subset \integers^2$ when the log-intensity changes by some pre-defined threshold. \footnote{We work with event timestamps discretized into 1 ms intervals, i.e., events within 1 ms of each other at the same pixel are identical.} Let $e(t, u) = 0$ when events are not triggered.
+We ignore the polarity of events, and therefore $e(t, u) \in \{1,0\}$ indicates the presence or absence of an event.
+Given viewpoints along a camera trajectory $x \equiv (x(t))_{t \in \integers_+}$ with $x(t) \in \text{SE}(3)$, let $\xi$ be a sufficient statistic of the scene for the events, i.e., \beq{ e(t,u) = \pi(\xi(t, u; x);\nu) } for some function $\pi$ and noise $\nu$.
+The event $e(t, u)$ is a random variable that depends on the past camera trajectory $x$ and the statistic $\xi(t,u; x)$.
+For example, consider Marr's primal sketch (edges and depth discontinuities) \cite{marrVisionComputationalInvestigation2010}.
+The statistic $\xi(t,u; x)$ is the projection of the primal sketch upon the image plane, followed by differentiation in time, with $\pi$ being the acquisition mechanism of an event camera.
 We will design an estimator $\hat \xi$ using events $e$ without knowledge of the camera trajectory $x$.
 The dependence on $x$ is omitted for clarity.